top of page

 4. SIGHT IN YOUR FIREARM

 After poaching, the next worse sin that any ethical hunter could commit is venturing out into the woods with an inaccurate firearm.
 Beyond the eternal regret of missing a trophy buck that generously provides a perfect broad-side shot in the your shooting lane, maiming a deer with a poorly-placed shot will guarantee that (1) you do not recover the animal and (2) the deer will suffer immensely and unnecessarily before expiring.
-We owe it to the animals that we hunt to deliver quick, well-placed, and ethical shots.

 Fortunately, the cost of zeroing-in your firearm usually only requires a handful of rounds at a gun range - typically no more than 30 minutes to an hour of your time.
 If you don't already have a go-to gun range, the DNR maintains several throughout the Detroit region (the range at Island Lake Recreation Area is my favorite outdoor range).
 Shooting until you have a consistent and accurate shot-placement grouping from 100 yards is the recommended distance.